valkey-io/valkey-doc/topics/acl.md

 * `#<hash>`: Add this SHA-256 hash value to the list of valid passwords for the user.
 This hash value will be compared to the hash of a password entered for an ACL user.
 This allows users to store hashes in the `acl.conf` file rather than storing cleartext passwords.
 Only SHA-256 hash values are accepted as the password hash must be 64 characters and only contain lowercase hexadecimal characters.
 * `!<hash>`: Remove this hash value from the list of valid passwords.
 This is useful when you do not know the password specified by the hash value but would like to remove the password from the user.
 * `nopass`: All the set passwords of the user are removed, and the user is flagged as requiring no password: it means that every password will work against this user.
 If this directive is used for the default user, every new connection will be immediately authenticated with the default user without any explicit AUTH command required.
 Note that the *resetpass* directive will clear this condition.
 * `resetpass`: Flushes the list of allowed passwords and removes the *nopass* status.
-After *resetpass*, the user has no associated passwords and there is no way to authenticate without adding some password (or setting it as *nopass* later).
+After *resetpass*, the user has no associated passwords, and there is no way to authenticate without adding some password (or setting it as *nopass* later) unless the authentication is based on mTLS.

-*Note: if a user is not flagged with nopass and has no list of valid passwords, that user is effectively impossible to use because there will be no way to log in as that user.*
+*Note: if a user is not flagged with nopass and has no list of valid passwords, that user is impossible to authenticate via password.
+Such users can still be authenticated through mTLS certificate fields if `tls-auth-clients-user` is enabled.*

 Configure selectors for the user: